 Earthquakes are one of the most destructive forces of nature.
-Structures and infrastructures suffer the most when an earthquake strike a seismically active region in the world.
-Seismic loadings must, therefore, be taken into account when designing structures especially those that are considered as skyscrapers.
+Structures can suffer severe damage when an earthquake strikes.
+That's why, seismic loadings must be taken into account when designing structures, especially skyscrapers.

 How do earthquakes happen?

 As an engineer, in order to make solving a problem easier, it's important to understand what it is.
 So, what exactly is an earthquake and how do they happen?

 Everyone knows about the existence of tectonic plates and how they influence the movement of the Earth's crust.
 Earthquakes happen when these tectonic plates move or collide with each other and release large amounts of energy.
 This is measured using the Richter scale.

 The movement of these tectonic plates can generally be attributed to mantle convection, a phenomenon where warm mantle currents carry plates of lithosphere along like a conveyor belt.
 It may also be caused by the buoyant upwelling of the mantle at mid-ocean ridges.
 In this case, gravity causes the higher plate at the ridge to push away the lithosphere that lies further from the ridge.
 Another cause may be slab pull; it's a phenomenon where the older, colder plates sink at subduction zones.
 Subsequently, the cooler sinking plate pulls the rest of the warmer plate along behind it.

 Professor Iain Stewart, a geologist from Plymouth University, explains how earthquakes happen and how they affect structures in this short clip.
 Knowing that waves radiate from the base of a structure throughout its whole body is essential in designing earthquake-resistant buildings.

 One of the main elements of any earthquake-resistant building is base isolation.
 Let's take a quick look at what exactly this is.